lbuchs/WebAuthn/README.md

 of identifiers.
 There is no difference in the verification process.

 ### How can I use it with this library?
-#### on registration
+#### On registration
-When calling `WebAuthn\WebAuthn->getCreateArgs`, set `$requireResidentKey` to true, to notify the authenticator that he should save the registration in its memory.
+When calling `WebAuthn\WebAuthn->getCreateArgs`, set `$requireResidentKey` to true to notify the authenticator that it should save the registration in its memory.

-#### on login
+#### On login
-When calling `WebAuthn\WebAuthn->getGetArgs`, don't provide any `$credentialIds` (the authenticator will look up the ids in its own memory and returns the user ID as userHandle).
+When calling `WebAuthn\WebAuthn->getGetArgs`, don't provide any `$credentialIds` (the authenticator will look up the IDs in its own memory and return the user ID as userHandle).
 Set the type of authenticator to `hybrid` (Passkey scanned via QR Code) and `internal` (Passkey stored on the device itself).

-#### disadvantage
+#### Disadvantage
 The RP ID (= domain) is saved on the authenticator.
-So If an authenticator is lost, its theoretically possible to find the services, which the authenticator is used and login there.
+If an authenticator is lost, it is theoretically possible to find the services it was used against and login there.

-### device support
+### Device support
 Availability of built-in passkeys that automatically synchronize to all of a user’s devices: (see also [passkeys.dev/device-support](https://passkeys.dev/device-support/))
 * Apple iOS 16+ / iPadOS 16+ / macOS Ventura+
 * Android 9+